 - Must work inside an iframe under

-- All assets should load via relative paths β no hardcoded URLs
+localhost - All assets should load via relative paths β no hardcoded URLs

 β Optional Enhancements